-Figure 22 SNMP Alert Groups Configuration
+Figure 13 SNMP Alert Groups Configuration

 Specifies which alert groups are enabled for reporting for this configuration.
 When an alert occurs that is contained in one of the enabled alert groups, it will be posted to the specified SNMP manager, Unix syslog daemon, and/or e-mail address.
-Table 2 describes which printer events belongs to which Alert Group.
+The following table describes which printer events belongs to which Alert Group.